SMORTAZA/Genomic_test/README.md

 ```
 ~/FastQC/fastqc Genomic/data/samples*fastq.gz
 ```
 This command line lend to the creation of html files for each fastq.gz.
-This show that the data have a good quality, and so, we can go further for the analysis.
+This show that the data have a good quality - you can have a look on the screenshots of "Per base sequence quality" - , and so, we can go further for the analysis.

 --------------------------------------------------------------------------------